odyslam/odyslam.com/_posts/2021/2021-01-12-foundry-release-ci-cd-walkthrough.md

 ---
 layout: post
-title: "Automating the release of Foundry: An rust Ethereum development toolbox"
+title: "Automating the release of Foundry: An Ethereum development toolbox in Rust"
 date: 2021-12-04
 author: "Odysseas Lamtzidis"
 tags: